serenorg/neon-seren-migrator/README-PostgreSQL.md

 #### "Failed to submit job to remote service"

 - Check your internet connection
-- Verify you can reach <https://api.seren.cloud>
+- Verify you can reach SerenDB's API endpoint
 - Try with `--local` as a fallback

 #### Job stuck in "provisioning" state